pinobatch/little-things-nes/test78/README.md

 * Bit 3 true (1): VRAM A10 = PA10, or vertical mirroring

 The sense of bit 3 of 78.3 is 0=PA11, 1=PA10.
-This matches that of bit 0 of byte 6 of the iNES header, but it's inverted compared to most other mappers (FDS, MMC1-4, VRC2/4/7, FME-7, Action 52).
+This matches that of bit 0 of byte 6 of the iNES header as well as Disk System mirroring.
+It's inverted compared to most other mappers (FDS, MMC1-4, VRC2/4/7, FME-7, Action 52).

 Test procedure
 --------------